Blog

 Demise of Video Station

-For those of you who don’t know (why are you reading this post…), Synology’s Video Station package provides a graphical front end to any video content you store on your Synology NAS.
-This post primarily came about because Synology, with its latest update to DSM (DiskStation Manager v7.2.2 onwards), dropped support of the Video Station package.
+For those of you who don’t know, Synology’s Video Station package provides a graphical front end to any video content you store on a Synology NAS.
+This post primarily came about because Synology, with its latest update to DSM (DiskStation Manager v7.2.2 onwards), dropped support of their own Video Station package.

 NAS Upgrade

-The second driver for this post was that my previous Synology NAS, a DS213+, was limited to upgrading only as far as DSM 6.2.4; Synology announced EoL for this version would be October 1, 2024.
+The second driver for this post was that my previous Synology NAS, a DS213+, was limited to upgrading only as far as DSM v6.2.4.
+This is due to Synology announcing EoL for this version of DSM being October 1, 2024.
 This forced me to upgrade my NAS Q2 2024 to a DS423+.
 Thus, with an increase from 2 to 4 bays, and the purchase of larger capacity drives (the MTTF of the existing decades old drives in the DS213+ was foreseeable!), I now had a great deal more storage available.
+Certainly enough to store several hundred movies and TV shows.

 ‘Plexed